Layheng-Hok/Jungle-Chess/README.md

 *Formula: net score = scorePlayer(board.bluePlayer(), depth) - scorePlayer(board.redPlayer(), depth)*

+A positive net score suggests that blue player has an edge over red player, while a negative net score suggests that red player has an upper hand.

 Evaluation details:
 + Piece Value: considering each piece's power and development position.
 + Mobility: considering the ratio of size of a player's valid moves over the size of the opponent's valid moves.